-This idea of two obsessions or ideas in collision is also important to your poem.
+This idea of two obsessions or ideas in a collision is also something we would love to see in your poem.

 Laux's original intent ("That the listing of the facts was in some way interesting was my only concern.") took that leap in another direction that led to the poetic collision.